-As a companion to characters, plot, and theme, a setting can magnify the emotional tone and mood of your story.
-Bring locations to life.
+As a companion to characters, a setting can magnify the emotional tone and mood of your story.
+Above all, bring locations to life.
 How?
 Personify your story settings.

 - Think how the moving staircases in the Hogwarts School of Witchcraft enhanced the magical aspects of the Harry Potter films.